MPEDS/protests-analysis/docs/exploratory_plots.md

 completed yet.

-Of those events, there were 517 unique locations, 291 unique counties, and 422.
+Of those events, there were 517 unique locations, 291 unique counties, and 422 unique universities.
 Surprisingly, all of the locations that were not universities found geocoding matches, and hand-checking the most common ones indicates that there isn’t a strong pattern of missing value substitution, e.g. Google isn’t sending the majority of results to the centroid of America or to `(-1, -1)` or anything weird like that.
-Universities had a harder time, with 23 universities and 133 rows (canonical events) not returning lon/lat coords for universities.
+Universities had a harder time, with 24 universities and 191 rows (canonical events) not returning lon/lat coords for universities.

 That comes out to \~5% of universities not having coordinates, and